echmet/HVL_MT/README.md

 Introduction
 ---

 HVL_MT library can calculate values of Haaroff - van der Linde function and its derivatives by all parameters.
-The library makes use of [MPFR library](http://www.mpfr.org/) to calculate intermediate results with arbitrary precision.
+The library can optionally make use of [MPFR library](http://www.mpfr.org/) to calculate intermediate results with arbitrary precision.
 If a continuous range of values is needed, HVL_MT takes advantage of multithreaded processing to speed up the computation.
+If multiple HVL parameters are to be evaluated for a given `x`, HVL_MT provides a set of `_prepared` functions that precalculate and reuse the terms common to all expressions.

 Building
 ---

 HVL_MT uses [CMake build system](https://cmake.org/).
-Note that HVL_MT employs arbitrary-precision library MPFR.
-To build HVL_MT, MPFR library (and it's dependence [GMP library](https://gmplib.org/)) must be installed including the development files.
+In order to build HVL_MT with MPFR support, MPFR library (and it's dependence [GMP library](https://gmplib.org/)) must be installed including the development files.

+If you wish to use the MPFR library to perform calculations that exceed the IEEE754 `double` precision, supply addtional `-DUSE_MPFR=ON` parameter to `cmake`.

 ### Linux/UNIX